Honeytree-Technologies/Superdesk-Auto-Installer/README.md

 The Bash file is unencrypted, freely usable, and redistributable (though credit to Honeytree Technologies is required).

+# About Superdesk
+Superdesk is an open source end-to-end news creation, production, curation, distribution and publishing platform developed and maintained by Sourcefabric with the sole purpose of making the best possible software for journalism.
+It is scaleable to suit news organizations of any size.

 ## About the Script